Vetalb8/react-leanjs-bolierplate/README.md

   * "transform-react-constant-elements".

 ## Pre-commit
 Hook executed when we create a commit.
-That will execute the 3 linters (ESlint, Stylefmt and Prettier) over the files added. <br>
+This will execute the 3 linters (ESlint, Stylefmt and Prettier) over the files added. <br>
 If it doesn't pass the reformat, the commit won't be generated.

 ## Ready for React 15.5